PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 *  Malware backdoor could try to change the data directly from the Database of an Information System where News are stored.
-Each Data point for plausible data management has to be taken into an Account.
+Each Data point has to be taken into an Account for plausible data management.
 ```

 ```